-Fixtures and fittings four years Plant and machinery four years Computer equipment three years
+Fixtures and fittings

+Plant and machinery

+Computer equipment

+Computer equipment

+four years

+three years

 Residual value is calculated on prices prevailing at the date of acquisition.

 Intangible assets

 The useful life over which intangible assets are amortised depends on management's estimate of the period over which economic benefit will be derived from the asset.
 Useful lives are periodically reviewed to ensure that they remain appropriate.
 Management's estimates of useful life have a material impact on the amount of amortisation recorded in the year, but there is not considered to be a significant risk of material adjustment to the carrying values of intangible assets in the year to 31 December 2022 if these estimates were revised.